Level-Share-Square/SMC-released-sprites/README.md

 - Do not redistribute the sprites on any other platforms than the original repository/sources.
 - Crediting Super Mario Construct as source game itself is optional, but shouldn't replace credit of the original author(s) of the sprites.
 - No credit is needed if not specified within the image (mainly applies to palettes).
-- We don't own the IP of any of the sprites, although the style may be left ambigious for some...
+- We don't own the IP of any of the sprites, although the style may be left ambigious for some.
 Just keep in mind to give credit in the same fashion you'd want to be credited for your own project.
+- We want to thank Nintendo for the franchise which inspired SMC and its art.

 ## Contributors